-SyCip Gorres Velayo & Co., the independent auditor appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders or members, has expressed its opinion on the fairness of presentation upon completion of such audit.
+SyCip Gorres Velayo & Co., the independent auditors appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders or members, has expressed its opinion on the fairness of presentation upon completion of such audit.

-ANDRES SORIANO III Chairman, President and Chief Executive Officer
+ANDRES SORIANO III

+Chairman, President and

+Chief Executive Officer

-ERNEST K. CUYEGKENG Executive Vice President and Chief Financial Officer
+ERNEST K. CUYEGKENG

+Executive Vice President and

+Chief Financial Officer

-Signed this 23rd day of February 2022
+Signed this 24th day of February 2022

-REPUBLIC OF THE PHILIPPINES) MAKATI CITY, METRO MANILA) S.S.
+REPUBLIC OF THE PHILIPPIENS) MAKATI CITY ) S.S.

-SUBSCRIBED AND SWORN to before me this 23rd day of February 2022, affiants exhibited to me the following:
+SUBSCRIBED AND SWORN to before me this $24^{\text{th}}$ day of February 2022, affiants exhibited to me the following: